Montana-Git/Ninio-application-/supabase/README.md

 ## Fixing RLS Policies for Admin Access

 If you're having issues with the admin dashboard not showing children or parents, you may need to update your Row Level Security (RLS) policies.
-The latest migration file (`20240710000001_fix_rls_policies_for_admin.sql`) addresses this issue.
+The migration file (`20240710000001_fix_rls_policies_for_admin.sql`) addresses this issue.

 This migration:

 1. Updates the RLS policies to allow admins to view and manage all users and children
 2. Adds temporary development policies for easier testing (these should be removed in production)

+## Adding Payments Functionality

+To enable payments functionality, you need to create the payments table in your database.
+The migration file (`20240712000001_create_payments_table.sql`) creates the necessary table and RLS policies.

+This migration:

+1. Creates a payments table with all necessary fields
+2. Sets up RLS policies to allow authenticated users to view and manage payments
+3. Grants the necessary permissions for the table

 After applying this migration, make sure to: